Baqend/guide/src/topics/push/index.md

 Setup for push notifications varies depending on your target platform.

 ### Web Push
-To enable push notifications for Web devices (e.g. Firefox, Chrome), you need to generate a VAPID public key in your settings.
+To enable push notifications for Web devices (e.g. Firefox, Chrome), you need to generate a VAPID key pair in your settings.
 To do this, go to the *Push Notifications* section in the dashboard settings and press the *Generate VAPID Keys* button.